gemseo/gemseo/doc_src/source/software/installation.rst

 Install from an archive
 -----------------------

+Create an :ref:`environment`,
-Install the core features from an archive with
+then install the core features from an archive with

 .. code-block:: console